lauslim12/speednote/README.md

 - Utilization of Server Components and Client Components for maximum performance.
 - Configurable theme, it will respect the system's theme initially, but you can always change it.
 - Frozen notes.
 If you are afraid of accidentally deleting your note, just click on `Freeze note` to freeze your notes from changes.
+- Shareable notes.
+You can share your note to other people.
 - Complete with autosave function with reasonable debounce, so you don't have to worry about performance hits, lag, and data loss (stored in `localStorage`).
 - The storage that is used, `localStorage`, is [known to be one of the fastest storage system](https://stackoverflow.com/a/46779140/13980107) and [can save in less than a millisecond](https://gomakethings.com/how-fast-is-vanilla-js-localstorage/).
 - Lightweight.
 I intentionally did not use any heavy UI-frameworks and decided to just use a normal CSS, augmented with SCSS to make it featherweight.
 - Responsive to make sure that this application could be used in various environments without losing UX.
 - Works offline without any internet connection because this is a Progressive Web Application.
 - Tested with React Testing Library to make sure everything works properly according to the expectations.
+- Tested with Playwright (full end-to-end tests) as a way to assure that this application works in the browser properly and according to the expectations.

 ## Comparison